RonasIT/nx-generators/README.md

 ### 4. `next-app`

-Generates and configures the Next.js app.
+Generates and configures a Next.js app.

 #### Options